 Arc de Triomphe

 Commissioned in 1806 by Napoleon, the Arc de Triomphe was designed by Jean Chalgrin.
 It’s a Neoclassical version of Ancient Roman architecture (first-century monument The Arch of Titus in Rome is said to be the inspiration behind it).
 Although the building took several years to complete, it measures 50m high, 45m long and 22m wide.
-The main sculptures on the walls of the arc, depicting French history, are ‘independent trophies’ separate from the main arch, applied to the masonry like applique.
+The arc’s main sculptures, depicting French history, are ‘independent trophies’ separate from the main arch, applied to the masonry like applique.
 Inside the arc, shields are engraved with the names of major French victories and the names of soldiers.